enamel care

 When it comes to crafting safe and effective oral care products, every ingredient—and even its microscopic structure—matters.
 One of the most talked-about ingredients in the world of re-mineralizing toothpaste is nano-hydroxyapatite (n-HAp).
 But not all n-HAp is created equal.

 At Heart Tone Botanicals, we’ve done our homework.
-We’ve chosen to use spherical-shaped hydroxyapatite crystals—specifically nanoXIM Care Powder from FLUIDINOVA, widely regarded as the gold standard in the world for USP-grade hydroxyapatite.
+We’ve chosen to use spherical-shaped hydroxyapatite crystals.
 In this blog, we’ll walk you through why we made this choice, and why you should care.

 First, Let’s Talk About Particle Size